top of page

 In 2014, while working as a journalist, I met Tom Rennie – a Second World War veteran who was part of the Normandy Landings in 1944.
 I spent a total of six hours in conversation with Tom over a few months and was astounded by his cheerful and optimistic outlook on life after all he’d lived through.

-When I asked Tom, “How did you deal with everything you’ve been through, and how were you able to remain optimistic during those years?”
-He replied, “You have to find something worth living for, and then you have to find the courage to live – no matter what.”
+When I asked Tom how he had managed to remain optimistic, he said, “You have to find something worth living for, and then you have to find the courage to live, no matter what.”

 Additional Training